zk-VerITAS/VerITAS/README.md

-We rely on the KZG implementation from arkworks gemini (https://github.com/arkworks-rs/gemini).
-There were some compilation issues with the available version of Gemini when we were developing VerITAS, so we implemented VerITAS from within the Gemini directory to get around compilation errors.
-VerITAS is implemented in the examples directory, and we use genpic.py to generate test photos.
-We also created src/absorbcircuit.rs to implement our Poseidon Groth16 hashing circuit.
-All other code was developed by the developers of Gemini; we include it here only for completeness.

-Install the appropriate rust nightly version:

-`rustup install nightly-2023-06-13`

-`rustup default nightly-2023-06-13`

 To create an example hash proof for D pixels of max value 2^E using VerITAS, run:

 `python3 genpic.py orig D E`